Depolarization: Depolarization

 After a cell has established a resting potential, that cell has the capacity to undergo depolarization.
-During depolarization, the membrane potential rapidly shifts from negative to positive.
+Depolarization is the process by which the membrane potential becomes less negative, facilitating the generation of an action potential.
 For this rapid change to take place within the interior of the cell, several events must occur along the plasma membrane of the cell.

 While the sodium–potassium pump continues to work, the voltage-gated sodium and calcium channels that had been closed while the cell was at resting potential are opened in response to an initial change in voltage.
-As the sodium ions rush back into the cell, they add positive charge to the cell interior, and change the membrane potential from negative to positive.
-Once the interior of the cell becomes more positively charged, depolarization of the cell is complete, and the channels close again.
+As a change in the neuronal charge leads to the opening of voltage-gated sodium channels, this results in an influx of sodium ions down their electrochemical gradient.
+Sodium ions enter the cell, and they contribute a positive charge to the cell interior, causing a change in the membrane potential from negative to positive.
+The initial sodium ion influx triggers the opening of additional sodium channels (positive-feedback loop), leading to further sodium ion transfer into the cell and sustaining the depolarization process until the positive equilibrium potential is reached.

+Sodium channels possess an inherent inactivation mechanism that prompts rapid reclosure, even as the membrane remains depolarized.
+During this equilibrium, the sodium channels enter an inactivated state, temporarily halting the influx of sodium ions until the membrane potential becomes negatively charged again.
+Once the cell's interior is sufficiently positively charged, depolarization concludes, and the channels close once more.

 Repolarization

 After a cell has been depolarized, it undergoes one final change in internal charge.
 Following depolarization, the voltage-gated sodium ion channels that had been open while the cell was undergoing depolarization close again.
 The increased positive charge within the cell now causes the potassium channels to open.
 Potassium ions (K+) begin to move down the electrochemical gradient (in favor of the concentration gradient and the newly established electrical gradient).
 As potassium moves out of the cell the potential within the cell decreases and approaches its resting potential once more.
 The sodium potassium pump works continuously throughout this process.